bazelbuild/rules_python/BZLMOD_SUPPORT.md

 A second example, in [examples/bzlmod_build_file_generation](examples/bzlmod_build_file_generation) demonstrates the use of `bzlmod` to configure `gazelle` support for `rules_python`.

-## Feature parity

-This rule set does not have full feature partity with the older `WORKSPACE` type configuration:

-1. Gazelle does not support finding deps in sub-modules.
-For instance we can have a dep like ` "@our_other_module//other_module/pkg:lib",` in a `py_test` definition.
-2. We have some features that are still not fully flushed out, and the user interface may change.

-Check ["issues"](/bazelbuild/rules_python/issues) for an up to date list.

 ## Differences in behavior from WORKSPACE

 ### Default toolchain is not the local system Python